-Medical Center staff in Defend-in-Place medical facilities are not required attend Basic Floor Warden Training.

-Campus departments with separate worksites within Defend-in-Place medical facilities are required to send Emergency Coordinators and Floor Wardens (Primary and Alternates) to Basic Floor Warden Training
+- 4) Medical Center staff in Defend-in-Place medical facilities are not required attend Basic Floor Warden Training. - 5) Campus departments with separate worksites within Defend-in-Place medical facilities are required to have Emergency Coordinators and Floor Wardens (Primary and Alternates) complete Basic Floor Warden Training.

-Basic Floor Warden Training: All Campus and Medical Center Site Coordinators, Emergency Coordinators and Floor Wardens (Primary and Alternates) occupying UCSF Owned or leased properties which are not Defend-in-Place medical facilities are required attend Basic Floor Warden Training upon assignment.
+6) Basic Floor Warden Training: All Campus and Medical Center Emergency Coordinators and Floor Wardens (Primary and Alternates) occupying UCSF Owned or leased properties which are not Defend-in-Place medical facilities are REQUIRED to complete Basic Floor Warden Training upon assignment. https://learningcenter.ucsfmedicalcenter.org/ (Type "Floor Warden" in the search field.
+You will take the online course.)